This week is national self-care week run in partnership with the national self-care forum, set up in 2010 by a consortium of medical professionals.

 Self-care should be as much about looking after oneself as it is about looking after others, and health services need to get better at “mobilising citizens’ own resources”.

 What if we put as much emphasis on peer-support for people with HIV, diabetes or skin disorders like acne (all diagnoses that have direct correlations with poorer mental health) as we do clinical treatment?
-The focus of this would not be direct cost-savings, but taking person-centred approaches which are more human, inclusive and empowering in in the way they improve health outcomes for individuals.
+The focus of this would not be direct cost-savings, but taking person-centred approaches which take into account the social determinants of health.

 Key to this is the need to clarify how the term self-care is understood.
 Generally, the term is uses in two different, but related, ways: